felixreichenbach/jupyter/field_level_encryption/README.md

 Please provide feedback and suggestions for improvement!

-If you haven't worke with Jupyter yet, please head to https://jupyter.org/.
+If you haven't worked with Jupyter yet, please head to https://jupyter.org/.

 Installation on your Mac is easy and straight forward!